SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders of Reata Pharmaceuticals, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of February 18, 2022 - RETA

 PR Newswire

-To: All persons or entities who purchased or otherwise acquired securities of Reata Pharmaceuticals, Inc. ("Reata" or the "Company") (NASDAQ: RETA) between November 9, 2020 and December 8, 2021.
+To: All persons or entities who purchased or otherwise acquired securities of Reata Pharmaceuticals, Inc. ("Reata" or the "Company") (NASDAQ: RETA) and/or sold Reata put optionsbetween November 9, 2020 and December 8, 2021.
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Eastern District of Texas.
 To get more information go to:

 https://www.zlk.com/pslra-1/reata-pharmaceuticals-inc-loss-submission-form-2?wire=4